top of page

 Kiwi Ultralight Fitted Sheet on DOC Hut Mat

 The final components of your sleep system are optional, but usually included even in ultralight kits.
 They include an inflatable pillow and either a sleeping bag liner (usually made of silk and designed to keep your sleeping bag clean) or a Kiwi Ultralight Fitted Sheet if you sleep in huts.
-Check back in the second half of 2023 for the release of our fitted sheet designed for inflatable sleeping pads!

-1. One- or Two-Person Size?
+1. One- or Two-Person size?
 Consider that sizing varies widely even within these categories and use them only as guides for how much gear storage you're likely to have inside the tent.
 For example, you may find there's space at the head, the feet, both, or only in the vestibule.
 Do you want enough room in the tent to change clothes?
 Consider that you may also end up cooking in your tent in particularly bad weather or bugs (which is generally considered unsafe and tent manufacturers, including us, officially recommend against it).

 2. Single- or Double-walled?
 Double-walled typically have a mesh inner body and outer rainfly, and generally offer better ventilation and condensation prevention.
 Single-walled tents, on the other hand, offer the same protection as traditional tents, and are lighter weight; but much more care is required in site selection and manual ventilation to avoid condensation issues.
 If you find yourself bumping the tent walls, we suggest you stick with double-walled tents.